vwall/compass-twitter-bootstrap/README.md

 `$ for f in stylesheets/*.scss; do sass-convert -F scss -T sass $f stylesheets_sass/${f%%.*}.sass; done`

 Nice and easy :)

+## Upgrading

+If you want to contribute and help out keeping this gem in sync with the latest release of Twitter Bootstrap, you should keep in mind that all mixins are prefixed with `ctb-`.
+With this prefixed we can't run into problems where the converted less-mixins conflict with native Compass names, parameters, ...

+There is a Rake-task that will help you to fetch all recent changes from the Twitter Bootstrap master:

+`rake convert`

 ## TWITTER BOOTSTRAP